 Expected signatures in method references

 Method references only work when the method’s signature is the same as the method in the expected functional interface.
-As an example, the map()
+As an example, the map() function in Java’s Stream API expects a particular signature: Function super T, ? extends R>.
+In the case of a stream of String objects, this becomes Function.

 Matching the signature